 John Wood’s laboratory focuses on peripheral drive as a key element in acute, inflammatory and neuropathic pain.
 He pioneered the identification of sensory neuron-enriched genes and exploited molecular genetics to examine deficits in pain behavior using transgenic knock-out mice.
 The first sensory neuron tissue-specific knock-out mice were generated by his team at UCL in 2004.
 This pioneering work led to the identification of many proteins that have a key role in pain, and by combining mouse and human genetics, have had major translational and clinical significance, as more than 1000 new chemical entities focused on analgesic targets identified by the Wood lab have been patented.
 The targets he identified and validated in transgenic mice, such as Nav1.8, P2X3 and Nav1.7 are now all major areas of activity by pharmaceutical companies developing new classes of analgesic drugs.

-PhD, HDR, Reader, Group Leader
+PhD, HDR, Professor, Group Leader

 Department of Comparative Biomedical Sciences

-Chantal Chenu is a Reader in Bone Cell Biology at the Royal Veterinary College in London.
+Chantal Chenu is a Professor in Bone Cell Biology at the Royal Veterinary College in London.
 After graduating from the University of Lyon with a degree in Biochemistry, she conducted her PhD research in David Roodman‘s laboratory in San Antonio, Texas on osteoclast differentiation.
 She then joined Pierre Delmas’ group in Lyon, where she became an independent INSERM researcher focusing her research on the role of the nervous system in the control of bone mass.
 She moved to London in 2003 and her more recent research interests are the regulatory and repair mechanisms of bone.
 Chantal Chenu is a member of the Editorial board of J of Endocrinology and J of Molecular Endocrinology.

 Dr. Camilla Svensson received her Ph.D in Molecular Pathology from University of California, San Diego in 2005 and then undertook post-doctoral work centered on inhibitory regulation of intracellular signaling in rheumatoid arthritis at the same university.
-Dr. Svensson started her laboratory at the Karolinska Institutet, Department of Physiology and Pharmacology, in 2008, where she today is an Assistant Professor and Wallenberg Academy Fellow and Söderberg Fellow in Medicine.
+Dr. Svensson started her laboratory at the Karolinska Institutet, Department of Physiology and Pharmacology, in 2008, where she today is a Professor and Wallenberg Academy Fellow and Söderberg Fellow in Medicine.
 She is leading a research team exploring pain mechanisms in rheumatic disease, with a specific focus the role of antibodies and glial cells in pain processing.